5/5 (2)

 Tap above to jump to different sections of this tour

-It's also very beautiful, from lush green valleys to the arid limestone causses on the plateau between the Dordogne and Lot rivers.
-Throw in a distinctive traditional cuisine largely based on duck and goose, but also featuring truffles and walnuts.
+This area is very beautiful, from its lush green valleys to the arid limestone causses on the plateau between the Dordogne and Lot rivers.
+Throw in a distinctive traditional cuisine largely based on duck and goose, also featuring truffles and walnuts, and you have the ingredients for an enticing and intriguing biking adventure like no other!

 • Dordogne River Valley, France.
 Nabihel Boustani@Unsplash